4 Causal inference

 3. In contrast, the non-recognition of most internally generated intangible assets is not conditional on news, and it therefore considered unconditional conservatism.↩︎

-4. Ball et al. (2013) was in large part a response to results in Dietrich et al. (2007) that showed “bias” in the Basu (1997) measure.
+4. The work of Ball et al. (2013) was in large part a response to results in Dietrich et al. (2007) that showed “bias” in the Basu (1997) measure.
 The careful reader might wonder how bias can arise if it is not clear what underlying parameter is being estimated.
 But Dietrich et al. (2007) choose their words carefully and merely seek to demonstrate bias in the test statistics in favour of a hypothesis of conservatism when none exists rather than bias in an estimate coefficient relative to its true value.↩︎

 5. Dietrich et al. (2022) make some tentative steps in the direction of a model in which conservatism is parameterized by considering two different levels of conservatism in addition to the no-conservatism regime.↩︎